 - It is the explicit metrics that drive decisions, rather than imprecise informal ones.

 To recap: AI poses threats of catastrophic risks, due to the combination of the AI Control Problem and the AI Alignment Problem.

 There is no simple answer to this situation.
 That’s why the Singularity Principles include 21 different recommendations.

 However, some researchers advocate, explicitly or implicitly, any of four other types of solution:

-- The idea that, via the eye of faith, we can perceive some grander pattern at work, under the architecture of a being or force known variously as God, karma, Gaia, or the simulator, which guarantees that no global catastrophe will ensue
+- The idea that, via the eye of faith, we can perceive some grander pattern at work, under the architecture of a being or force known variously as God, karma, Gaia, the simulator, or the Law of Accelerating Returns, which guarantees that no global catastrophe will ensue

-Problems with these four solutions are reviewed here.
+Problems with these four suggested solutions are reviewed in the next chapter.